What does Roman mean?

 Shown below is the birth name popularity of Roman for boys.
 Roman reached its highest position of #113 in the U.S. in 2014.
 (Top 1000 Baby Names Records, 2014)

 Shown below is an analysis of the popularity of Roman and corresponding names.
-The only other prominent variation form of Roman (#113 in 2014) is Rome.
-Adoption of these boy names was at its most widespread in 2014 (usage of 0.4435%).
-Roman (#113) is the most fashionable baby name among these.
+The only other prominent variation form of Roman (#113 2 years ago) is Rome.
+Adoption of these relations of Roman was at its most widespread in 2014 (average #556).
+Roman has been the overall favorite.
 (Top 1000 Baby Names Records, 2014)

 Roman▲ is alike in pronunciation to Ramon▼ and Rayman.
 Other recommended similar baby names are Loman, Roan, Roban, Rodman, Rogan, Rohan▲, Ronan▲, Rowan▲ and Royan.
 These names tend to be less frequently used than Roman.